qhgz2013/anime-face-detector/README.md

 # Anime-Face-Detector
 A Faster-RCNN based anime face detector.

-This detector in trained on 6000 training samples and 641 testing samples, randomly selected from the dataset which is crawled from top 100 [pixiv daily ranking](https://www.pixiv.net/ranking.php?mode=daily).
+This detector is trained on 6000 training samples and 641 testing samples, randomly selected from the dataset which is crawled from top 100 [pixiv daily ranking](https://www.pixiv.net/ranking.php?mode=daily).

 Thanks to [OpenCV based Anime face detector](https://github.com/nagadomi/lbpcascade_animeface) written by nagadomi, which helps labelling the data.

 The original implementation of Faster-RCNN using Tensorflow can be found [here](https://github.com/endernewton/tf-faster-rcnn)

 ## Dependencies
-- Python 3.6.x
+- Python 3.6 or 3.7
-- tensorflow
+- `tensorflow` < 2.0
-- opencv-python
+- `opencv-python`
-- cython
+- `cython` (optional, can be ignored with additional `-nms-type PY_NMS` argument)
 - Pre-trained ResNet101 model

 ## Usage